-May 2020 would bring with it the inaugural ELAFI Awards ceremony — and naturally, thanks to lockdown, this became an online ‘virtual version’ of the planned event, which can be viewed below.
+May 2020 would bring with it the inaugural ELAFI Awards ceremony — and naturally, thanks to lockdown, this became an online ‘virtual version’ of the planned event.

 I was so excited to present THREE awards at the virtual ceremony, to some incredibly deserving winners.
 This included the Kate on Conservation Rising Star Award Winner, and Kate on Conservation Honorary Award Winner.

 It was great to join my husband, Nick Stephenson of Bowie Tour London to present the International Advocate of the Year 2020 Award, after we raised 200 Euros for Cyprus’ One Man’s Rescue campaign, which looks to spread awareness and re-home some of the older dogs who have been living in a shelter for years.